Tivix/django-collections/doc_src/backends.rst

 		return ['app.Model', 'app.Model', 'app.Model']
 	COLLECTIONS_HAYSTACK_MODELS = haystack_models

-The COLLECTIONS_REQUEST_CLEANER function returns a dictionary of kwargs for the SearchQuerySet filter method.
+The COLLECTIONS_FILTER_CLEANER function returns a dictionary of kwargs for the SearchQuerySet filter method.
+The COLLECTIONS_ORDER_CLEANER function returns an array of args for the SearchQuerySet order_by method.
 The get_collection_items function still only returns an array of search indexes.

 Below is a sample model and index: